-Students who expect to graduate from the four-year pre-Seminary Course must complete twelve semester hours beyond the two units of Latin required for admission, and must include Courses 202, 301, and '308.
-Those who with admission offer more than two units of Latin may reduce the requirements by three semester hours for every unit taken in the high school beyond the two units.
+Students who expect to graduate from the four-year pre-Seminary Course must complete twelve semester hours beyond the two units of Latin required for admission, and must include Courses 202, 301, and 308.
+Those who with admission offer more than two units of Latin may reduce the requirements by three semester hours for every unit taken in the high school beyond the two units provided they are equivalent to the courses given below.